Ash has an embarrassingly deep love of all things "Mass Effect." Her favorite is the original first game.

 This is not only degrading to women who romanced Jacob but to all female players in the audience.
 Shepard and Hawke, the two greatest female protagonists in video game history, have both been reduced to a Jerry Springer episode by catfighting over a worthless, self-centered man.

 It's just . . . astounding.
-For years, I have scratched my head over how and why Bioware, who claims to be so "progressive," could be so blatantly sexist and mean to their female audience.
-Could you imagine if male Shepard fans discovered Miranda or Tali had left them for someone else and oh, they're pregnant too???
+For years, I have scratched my head over how and why BioWare, who claims to be so "progressive," could be so blatantly sexist and mean to their female audience.
+Could you imagine if male fans discovered Miranda or Tali had left Shepard for someone else and oh, they're pregnant too???
 The rage would have been unending (and I would have been there with popcorn).

 But no. Only female fans, as ever, are subjected to this utter f*ckery in video games.
 It's disrespectful to the fans who invested themselves in these characters to have the romance take such an unnecessarily cruel and mocking turn.
 And it's disrespectful to the women who voice acted the characters (imagine them wincing through those cringey lines).